ayeshnayana/arxiv.org_paper_clustering_system/README.md

 In unsupervised learning, the algorithms find patterns in data.
 Unlike supervised learning, these data used in unsupervised learning do not contain labels to classify them.
 Therefore, we do not have a specific prediction task in unsupervised learning.

 ### KMeans clustering

+In KMeans clustering algorithm finds clusters of samples.
+The number of clusters (k) needs to be defined.
+Here we used the KMeans algorithm implemented in the sklearn("scikit-learn).

+The KMeans algorithm initializes a set of k number of clusters randomly.
+Then it calculates the cluster centroids (mean of each cluster).
+Each data point gets allocated into the groups when the algorithm progresses by reducing the in-cluster sum of squares.

+In other words, KMeans try to allocate each data point to the nearest cluster while keeping the centroids small as possible.